|

 Vision Statement:

 To honor and obey the Laguna Core Values (Love one another, Respect one another, Self Discipline, Obedience) and make them come alive in each and everyone of our personnel.
 To see the Laguna Fire and Rescue Department become one of the most progressive Native American departments in the country.
 To improve our Insurance Service Office (ISO) rating significantly to as low as a 6 rating in order to lower insurance rates, increase state and federal funding, and improve overall quality of care.
 To lower response times by setting up substations in key areas around the Pueblo of Laguna.
-(As a fire department that is recognized by the New Mexico State Fire Marshall, we are required to meet certain firefighting standards.
-This will require the addition of a new substation in Old Laguna which has been approved and expected to be in service by July 2013.
-The new substation will allow us to significantly lower response times as well as improve overall quality of care.
-A third substation in the Rio Puerco/ Route 66 Casino will also help to further improve quality of care and response times to the Interstate-40 corridor and all the villages near I-40.
-Response times to Encinal and Paguate villages will be improved by addressing Fire and EMS substation needs in these areas as well and remains one of our primary goals.).
+As a fire department that is recognized by the New Mexico State Fire Marshall, we are required to meet certain firefighting standards.
+In addittion or Fire Station 1 located in Casa Blanca off of Exit 108, we now have Fire Station 2 in Laguna Village located off of Exit 114 which allows us to respond with a Rescue Unit or a Fire Engine based on the call.
+We also have Fire Station 3 located in Seboyeta Land Grant which also houses a Rescue Unit, a Fire Engine, and a Brush Truck.
+Response times for the Pueblo have improved greatly by addressing Fire and EMS substation needs.

 |